College sets global best-practice energy standard through IEMP

 - Academic Programs: Coordinated approach to integrate performance improvements with academic curriculum.

-We are asking for help and cooperation from our entire campus community during construction and implementation of this project.
+We are asking for cooperation from our entire campus community during construction and implementation of this project.
 We want to raise awareness of energy use on campus and help each other learn how to take more sustainable actions.

 Some of the immediate impacts of the IEMP you may notice include: